 La Romana and Bayahibe are right around the coastline, so a long list of the best beaches to lounge on is coming for you.
-Here are some ILP volunteer favorites and details on each.
+Here are some ILP volunteer favorites (and details on each).

-A hands down favorite, Bayahibe beach has calm, clear waters that are exactly what you want for a day at the beach.
+A hands-down favorite, Bayahibe beach has calm, clear waters that are exactly what you want for a day at the beach.
 It’s full of white sand (no rocky spots here) and a handful of restaurants where you can snag lunch.
 You can get freshly caught lobster, grilled fish, and shrimp skewers along with a few other dishes.
 On one end there’s a striped lighthouse that makes for some pretty pictures.

 An Idea On Prices:

 Dressel Divers is a popular tour company in the area, with lots of water sports and activities available.
-You're welcome to book with them online (they typically give a 20% discount), but here's a point of reference of their prices so you know about how much things should cost if you're finding your own vendors on the beach.
+You're welcome to book with them online (they typically give a 20% discount), but here's a point of reference for their prices so you know about how much things should cost if you're finding your own vendors on the beach.